yadavkapil23/AEGIS/README.md

 The KV-Cache Scheduler reuses physical memory blocks across requests sharing common prefixes (like system prompts).
 In a 500-developer team running a local Copilot alternative, this reduces GPU memory usage by 60-80% and latency by 40%.

+### High-Speed Autonomous Agents

+Streaming inference via SSE enables agents to process tokens as they arrive, reducing end-to-end latency for multi-step reasoning chains.
+Combined with speculative decoding at the backend level, agents can chain hundreds of thoughts together in seconds.

 ### Distributed AI Infrastructure

 The Raft consensus protocol enables a 3-node scheduler cluster with automatic leader election, WAL persistence, and cross-node consistency validation.
 If a node fails, the cluster continues operating with the remaining nodes.